mlochbaum/Singeli/README.md

 Operators are formed from the characters `!$%&*+-/<=>?\^|~`.
 Any number of these will stick together to form a single token unless separated by spaces.
 Additionally, non-ASCII characters can be used as operators, and don't stick to each other.

-The `oper` statement, which can only appear at the top level in the program, defines a new operator, and applies to all code later in the program (operators are handled with a Pratt parser, which naturally allows this).
+The `oper` statement defines a new operator, and applies to all code later in the scope (operators are handled with a Pratt parser, which naturally allows this).
 Here are the two declarations of `-` taken from [include/skin/cop.singeli](include/skin/cop.singeli).

     oper -  __neg prefix      30
     oper -  __sub infix left  30

-The declaration lists the operator's form (arity, and associativity for infix operators), spelling, generator, and precedence.
+The declaration lists the operator's spelling, generator, form (arity, and associativity for infix operators), and precedence.
 After the declaration, applying the operator runs the associated generator.
+More precisely, the generator name is looked up in the scope where the operator is used each time: the `oper` statement only associates the operator with that name and not any particular value.

 An operator can have at most one infix and one prefix definition.
 Prefix operators have no associativity (as operators can't be used as operands, they always run from right to left), while infix operators can be declared `left`, `right`, or `none`.
 With `none`, an error occurs in ambiguous cases where the operator is applied multiple times.
 The precedence is any number, and higher numbers bind tighter.